Buffalo Bulls Logo

 Meaning and History

-One of the old logos of the Sports Department of the State University of New York at Buffalo shows the mascot, Victor E. Bull.
-The head of a blue bull with a gold ring in the nose is painted in cartoon style.
+One of the old logos of the State University of New York at Buffalo’s sports department features the mascot, Victor E. Bull.
+The head of the blue bull with a golden ring in its nose is drawn in a cartoonish style.
 The combination of several shades creates a three-dimensional effect.
-Grey tapering lines are pulled to the right, which conveys the dynamics.
-On the top is the inscription “University at Buffalo Bulls.”
-The name of the inter-university teams looks unusual: several contours circle the letters, and the “U” in the word “Bulls” is decorated with horn-shaped serifs.
+Grey narrowing lines stretch to the right, conveying dynamism.
+Above, there is the inscription “University at Buffalo Bulls.”
+The name of the intercollegiate team looks unusual: several contours outline the letters, and the letter “U” in the word “Bulls” is adorned with horn-like serifs.

 What is Buffalo Bulls?

-Buffalo Bulls is an athletic department of the University at Buffalo, participating in intercollegiate competitions and consisting of 16 teams.
-They are located in Buffalo, New York, and are part of the Mid-American Conference, competing in NCAA Division I (conference members since 1998).
+Buffalo Bulls is the athletic department of the University of Buffalo, which participates in intercollegiate competitions and comprises 16 teams.
+They are located in Buffalo, New York, and are part of the Mid-American Conference, competing in NCAA Division I (a conference member since 1998).
 The football players play in FBS.

 1997 – 2006